OnstakInc/cisco-tetration-hol/labguide/module06/README.md

 <div class="step" id="step-017"><a href="#step-017" style="font-weight:bold">Step 017</a></div>

-The Connection Status will initiall report Failure.
+The Connection Status will initial report Failure.
 Click on the red Failure status and it should display status of "Waiting to connect".

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module06/images/module06_017.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module06/images/module06_017.png" style="width:100%;height:100%;"></a>